 A church clock struck four, and another … and suddenly she smiled, the grave little face utterly transformed as she picked up her case.
 Somehow her dancing lessons had survived; those most precious times were left to her.
 And abandoning the resolutely silent firmament, she quickly made her way beside the verdant lawns towards King’s Parade.

-When Miss Bates read this early-in-the-novel passage, she recognized its magnificence.
 Harriet is not a prig and hypocrite like aunt and father, or follower and sycophant like Edward.
 She prays for the strength to hold out for “another way to live”.
-She knows she’s suffering under her father and aunt.
+She knows she suffers under her father and aunt.
 She also admits Edward’s reign would be benign.
 To marry Edward, however, would be to give up her heart, never to love truly and freely.
-Harriet acknowledges her too human weakness: the desire to be delivered from suffering, asks for God’s help, and finds a response, a bolstering, a strength to withstand the temptation of an easier, emotionally-numbing path.
+Harriet acknowledges human weakness: the desire to be delivered from suffering, asks for God’s help, and finds a response to withstand the temptation of an easier, emotionally-numbing path.

-Harriet’s desire is for Dostoevskian beauty, one found in dance.
+Harriet’s desire is for beauty found in dance.
 Before Harriet sets off on her Amazonian ballet adventure, she follows the fifth commandment and asks her father’s permission.
 This dinner-table exchange follows:

 She had pushed away her plate and was gripping the edge of the table, the intensity of her longing turning the usually clear, grave face into an image from a pietà: a wild-eyed and beseeching Magdalene.
 “Please, Father,” said Harriet, “I implore you to let me go.”